 Heat a chef’s pan or heavy pot just large enough to hold the beans and liquid over medium heat.

-When the pan is hot, add enough oil to coat the pan bottom generously.
-When the oil heats up, add the onions and cook until they are softened and fragrant, but not browning.
+Add enough olive oil to generously coat the bottom.
+When hot, add the onions and cook until softened and fragrant, but not browned.

-Season with a pinch of salt and a generous amount of pepper and bring to a boil.
+Season with a pinch of salt and a generous grind of pepper, and bring to a boil.

 YIELD: Serves 4